This blog may contain affiliate links. Read our disclosure policy for more info.

 With that said, you’re visiting an imaginary line (equator) that as it turns out is a few hundred feet north of the monument.
 So why is it on this list?
 Well, I couldn’t not mention it, but I will warn you, there are better ways to spend your time in Quito!

-Important info: The Mitad del Mundo Monument is located around 30 kilometers (18.5 miles) from Quito city center.
-It cots $5 USD to enter the monument and you can book tickets here in advance and skip the line.
+The Mitad del Mundo Monument is located around 30 kilometers (18.5 miles) from Quito city center.
+It cots $5 USD to enter the monument.
 To reach the monument by bus get yourself to Ofelia Station and from here take the Mitad del Mundo bus that drops you at the entrance to the monument.

-Tour recommendation: If getting the bus isn’t your cup of tea then this guided tour to the monument is a great choice.
-It includes a visit to the next thing to do in Quito on this list too!
+If getting the bus isn’t your cup of tea then this guided tour to the monument is a great choice.
+It includes a visit to Teleferico (the next thing to do in Quito on this list)!
+It lasts 5 hours and costs $72 USD per person and you can choose to add on a 3-hour city tour at the end for just an additional $17 USD.

 4. Ride the Teleferiqo

-For that reason, you CAN’T leave Quito without taking a trip up the teleferiqo.
-This cablecar travels up to over 4,000 meters above sea level on the Pichincha Volcano and gives yous stunning views of the city below and sometimes Cotopaxi volcano.
+For that reason, you CAN’T leave Quito without taking a trip up the Teleferiqo.
+This cable car travels up to over 4,000 meters (13,123 feet) above sea level on the Pichincha Volcano and gives you stunning views of the city below and sometimes the Cotopaxi volcano.

 At the top, you can ride one of the swings and get an amazing photo, enjoy a coffee, or if you’re keen, hike to the top of the Pichincha Volcano.
-To complete the hike allow 4 hours and be prepared for the altitude.
+To complete the hike allow 4 hours and be prepared for the 2,550 feet (762 meters) of altitude that you will gain.

-Important info: The teleferiqo costs $8.50 USD for adults and $6.50 for children and operates from 9 am to 7 pm daily.
+The teleferiqo costs $9 USD for adults and $7 USD for children and operates from 9 am to 7 pm daily.
 To get to the teleferiqo just take a cab from downtown for a few dollars.

 5. Go on a free walking tour